 The recruiting class of 2006, that is.

-Several prospects were in town, including 2006-07 gray-shirt commit Julian Vandervelde.
-But the prospect with the best pedigree of the uncommitted visitors was likely Lance Kendricks of Milwaukee King.
+Several prospects were in town, including 2006-2007 gray-shirt commit Julian Vandervelde.
+But the prospect with best pedigree of the uncommitted visitors was likely Lance Kendricks of Milwaukee (King High School).

 The 6-foot-4, 207-pound Kendricks burst onto the scene this summer after an impressive camp/combine circuit.
-He ran sub 4.5 40-yard dash times at the USC Nike Camp, and irisheyes.com reported in a June story that he was rated No. 5 out of 300 participants.
+He ran sub 4.5 forty yard dash times at the USC Nike Camp, and irisheyes.com reported in a June story that he was rated #5 out of 300 participants.

 "I could've just gone to the Michigan Nike camp, but I told my dad that we should go somewhere where there would be a lot of coaches to get noticed," Kendricks told IrishEyes.com.
 "We decided to go out (to California)."
 LSU offered Kendricks "out of the blue" after that performance, and he told HawkeyeNation.com on Tuesday evening that he also has offers from Wisconsin, Indiana, Purdue and Arkansas.

-Kendricks said his Aug.
-20 visit to Iowa City was worth the trip.
+Kendricks' 8/20 visit to Iowa City was worth the visit, he said.

 Kendricks was also somewhat surprised to see 15,000 fans show up for a glorified practice.